13 Common Pool Care Mistakes and How to Avoid Them

 Pool Care Handbook and Video Course

-When I bought my house with a swimming pool, I knew absolutely nothing about pool care.
-I just winged it for a while, making many mistakes along the way.
+I knew nothing about pool care when I bought my house with a swimming pool.
+I just winged it for a while, making many mistakes.

 Fortunately, I was recommended Swim University’s Pool Care Handbook and Video Course.
 I bought it, and it was an absolute game-changer.